10 – Beautiful Child

 # 4 – Has Anyone Ever Written Anything for You?

-This one just goes straight to the heart as so many of Stevie Nicks ballads do.
+This one just goes straight to the heart, as so many of Stevie Nicks’s ballads do.
 The song “Has Anyone Ever Written Anything for You?” was released on the grand and somewhat underrated Stevie Nicks album Rock A Little.

 # 3 – Landslide

-As we come almost to a close on this Stevie Nicks Ballads list we present one of the most loved and covered Stevie Nicks songs of all time.
-It was tough call deciding between the top 3 on this list.
-And what’s even more interesting is two of the songs were released on the same album, yet they do have very different histories.
+As we come almost to a close on this Stevie Nicks Ballads list, we present one of the most loved and covered Stevie Nicks songs of all time.
+It was a tough call to decide between the top 3 on this list.
+And what’s even more interesting is that two of the songs were released on the same album, yet they have very different histories.

 # 2 – Crystal

 In our number two spot on this Stevie Nicks Ballads list is one of her most earnest and heartfelt songs she has ever written.
 The melody on this one is just simply so haunting and probably a good reason why it was included on the Practical Magic Soundtrack.
 It was a film about two witches starring Sandra Bullock and Nicole Kidman.
-The song “Crystal,” was originally released on the Buckingham Nicks album Stevie Nicks released with Lindsey Buckingham in 1973.
-The song was the recorded again with Fleetwood Mac for their 1975 LP.
-Stevie Nicks went on to record a new version of the song for the film soundtrack.
+The song “Crystal” was initially released on the Buckingham Nicks album Stevie Nicks, released with Lindsey Buckingham in 1973.
+The song was re-recorded with Fleetwood Mac for their 1975 LP.
+Stevie Nicks recorded a new version of the song for the film soundtrack.
 Like a true standard, the song has had many lives.
-It’s haunting, its beautiful and its most memorable in defining Stevie Nicks the balladeer.
+It’s haunting, it’s beautiful, and it’s most memorable in defining Stevie Nicks, the balladeer.

 # 1 – Beauty And The Beast

 Coming in at number one on our top 10 Stevie Nicks ballads list is he same song that came in at number one on our top 10 Stevie Nicks songs list.
-The heartbreaking ballad “Beauty And The Beast,” stands in our opinion as the not just the most beautiful ballad Stevie Nicks has ever written, but also the greatest songs Stevie Nicks has ever composed and recorded.
+The heartbreaking ballad “Beauty And The Beast” stands in our opinion as one of the most beautiful ballads Stevie Nicks has ever written.
 The song was released on our favorite Stevie Nicks album The Wild Heart.
 The album was released in 1983.
 There is also a spectacular live version released on the Soundstages album.